jdtshin/Cyclistic/README.md

 ### Microsoft SQL Server
 1. Imported the cleaned excel files into Microsoft SQL Server using the Import and Export Data (64-bit) tool.
-2. Created a new table, named BikeShare_Consolidated, to hold all 12 months of data using SQL's CREATE TABLE statement.
+2. Created two new table, named Bike_Consolidated and Bike_Lookup, to hold all datasets from 2022 and 2023.

-3. Aggregated all 12 data tables using SQL's UNION operator and inserted them into the newly created table using the INSERT INTO statement.
+3. Aggregated and inserted all datasets into the newly created tables.

-4. Performed checks to ensure that the data from all 12 datasets were inserted properly into the new table.
-5. Deleted specific rows using SQL's DELETE statement where (1) start_station_name and start_station_id were both blank or null, (2) end_station_name and end_station_id were both blank or null, and (3) start_station_name, end_station_name, start_station_id, and end_station_id were blank.

-## Analysis

-### Microsoft SQL Server

-## Visualizations
-### Tableau Public
-Link to the Cyclistic Dashboard created using Tableau Public: https://public.tableau.com/app/profile/justin.shin1499/viz/CyclisticCaseStudy_16873019224940/Dashboard1
+4. Performed further data cleaning which I was unable to do in Excel.